daizutabi/mkapi/docs/usage/page.md

 ![mkapi](link.func)

-You can click the above "Item" to visit its API.
+You can click the above "a method" to visit its API.

-## Link from Embedding Mode
+### Link from Embedding Mode

 API documentation created by the embedding mode has link to its package-level documentation.